Random & Incoherent

 The following is the e-mail that I received at 11:07 Tuesday morning:

 Recently you submitted an Election and Release form electing to accept the severance offer made to you under the provisions of the *company name withheld* Corporation Transition Payment Plan for Management Employees: Voluntary (TPPM:V).
 The purpose of this letter is to advise you that the Company has rejected your election.
-Your organization’s force imbalance has been eliminated through the acceptance of elections from more senior employees.
+Your organizationÂs force imbalance has been eliminated through the acceptance of elections from more senior employees.Now this felt like a punch in the stomach.
+Here I was, working, commuting between 2 states, not wanting to be in the corporate setting I was in, and the one possible shining light for the whole thing just got flushed down the crapper.

 But as you read earlier, I was ready to leave in January, and it was time for me to leave regardless of the severance package.
 I had been living in someone else's house and away from my family for the past 4 months.